Hosting Thanksgiving doesn’t have to be stressful! Follow my top tips for having a stress-free Thanksgiving!

 Now that Halloween is over, it’s time to start thinking about our next holiday, Thanksgiving.
 Thanksgiving really does kick off the entire holiday season and it can be stressful if you don’t plan ahead.
 With our busy lives and schedules, it’s easy to “forget” about upcoming events.
 And, before you know it, Thanksgiving will creep right up on you!

-If you host the annual Thanksgiving dinner, you want to start your planning now!
+If you host the annual Thanksgiving dinner or maybe it’s your first time hosting and have no clue what you are doing, you want to start your planning now!
 By planning ahead you can ensure you will have stress-free Thanksgiving and actually enjoy the holiday with your friends and family.

 Hosting a Stress-Free Thanksgiving